tommyettinger/jdkgdxds/README.md

 because there are some randomized methods here and `java.util.SplittableRandom` isn't available everywhere, an alternative high-quality and very-fast random number generator is here, `com.github.tommyettinger.ds.support.LaserRandom`, which extends `java.util.Random` for maximum compatibility.
 It implements `com.github.tommyettinger.ds.support.EnhancedRandom`, an interface that allows external code to match the API used by LaserRandom; EnhancedRandom is mostly default methods.
+There's also another implementation of EnhancedRandom here, `com.github.tommyettinger.ds.support.TricycleRandom`, which can be significantly faster but doesn't always produce very-random numbers right at the start of usage.

 ## How do I get it?

 You have two options: Maven Central for stable-ish releases, or JitPack to select a commit of your choice to build.

-Maven Central uses the dependency `api 'com.github.tommyettinger:jdkgdxds:0.1.0'` (you can use `implementation` instead of `api` if you don't use the `java-library` plugin).
+Maven Central uses the dependency `api 'com.github.tommyettinger:jdkgdxds:0.1.1'` (you can use `implementation` instead of `api` if you don't use the `java-library` plugin).
 It does not need any additional repository to be specified in most cases; if it can't be found, you may need the repository `mavenCentral()` .
-If you have an HTML module, add `implementation 'com.github.tommyettinger:jdkgdxds:0.1.0:sources'` to its dependencies, and in its `GdxDefinition.gwt.xml` (in the HTML module), add
+If you have an HTML module, add `implementation 'com.github.tommyettinger:jdkgdxds:0.1.1:sources'` to its dependencies, and in its `GdxDefinition.gwt.xml` (in the HTML module), add
 ```xml
 <inherits name="jdkgdxds" />